 Since the vault encrypts each packet under a key depending on both the source and destination addresses, there is a great deal of overhead associated with each new packet.
-To write a packet to a file in the conversation format, the vault has to examine the addresses on the packet and generate a conversation key, encrypt a copy of the new conversation key under the translation key, and then create a schedule for the conversation key, all before it can begin encrypting the packet.
-To write a packet in endpoint format, the vault must, in addition, generate and schedule both endpoint keys, and must encrypt both under the translation table key.
+To write a packet to a file in the conversation format, the vault has to examine the addresses in the packet and generate a conversation key, encrypt a copy of the new conversation key under the translation key, and then create a schedule for the conversation key, all before it can begin encrypting the packet.
+To write a packet in endpoint format, the vault must, in addition, generate and schedule both endpoint keys and use both of them to encrypt the conversation key.
 When using open header format, the vault avoids having to prepend encrypted keys to each packet, but must instead perform translation of IP addresses.